goradd/got/README.md

 - {{join }} tag will join items with a string
 - The backup tag {{- has been removed
 - Reorganized the lexer and parser to be easier to debug
-- Added many more unit tests
+- Added many more unit tests.
+Code coverage > 90%.
 - The output is sent to an io.Writer called _w.
 This allows more flexible use of the templates, and the ability to wrap them with middleware